 - You might or might not find the pockets to be useful

 #3) Hawk Treestands Warbird Climber Bone Collector

-Beyond those two points, Hawk went the extra mile on this stand to ensure stealth operation.
+Beyond those two points, Hawk went the extra mile on this model to ensure stealth operation.
 By this, we mean there are no weak weld points, and the platform webbing is quieter than stands with hollow aluminum tubing.
 Next, you’ll find that Hawk stands climb trees just as well as Summit with Hawk’s auto-latch cable system.

 Essentially, the auto-latch system is Hawke’s version of Summit’s QuikDraw system.
-Several specs to consider are the 300lb weight limit, 22.5lb stand weight, and the platform measures 21″ x 34″.
+Several specs to consider are the 300lb weight limit, 22.5lb overall weight, and the platform measures 21″ x 34″.
 Comparatively, the Warbird weighs a couple more lbs than the Viper SD, and the platforms are roughly the same size.
 Also, Hawke does provide a 1-year warranty, which isn’t on par with Summit, yet.

 - Hawk’s lay-flat tech for easier & quieter transportation

 - The platform is large and matches the Viper SD size

 - No hollow tubing on the platform to worry about